AdobeDocs/app-builder/src/pages/guides/application_state.md

 However, list also has the following drawbacks:

 - Keys that were not constantly present in the collection during a full iteration, may be returned or not: it is undefined.
+- A given key may be returned multiple times across iterations (but not within a same iteration).
+You can mitigate this by either performing operations that are safe when applied multiple times (recommended with many keys) or by collecting all keys in an array first and then remove any duplicates.
-- In some rare cases, list may return expired keys.
+- In some rare cases, `list` may return expired keys.

-Furthermore, you can control the list behavior via those two options:
+Furthermore, you can control the `list` behavior via those two options:

 - `match`, to filter keys using a glob-style pattern via the `*` character.
 - `countHint`, to specify an approximate amount of keys returned per iteration.
 State doesn't provide a guarantee on the number of elements returned per iteration, but we try (again with no guarantees) to return at least `countHint` elements per iteration.